 Recently, I experimented with making a version of Costco’s Aussie Bites at home.
 I made them into bars instead of bites.
 These bars are loaded with whole grains, dried fruit, and have a tasty crunch.

 They work great even for kids wearing mittens.
 They are also easy to customize for your family’s dietary needs.
-(Insert recipe here)
+Get the full recipe for these here!

 Good old GORP